oceanprotocol-archive/OEPs/7/README.md

 * `type` - Type of proof, in our case `"DDOIntegritySignature"`
 * `created` - Date and time when the proof was created
 * `creator` - Address of the user providing the proof
-* `signatureValue` - Result of the signature applied to the integrity checksum
+* `signatureValue` - Result of the signature given by the creator
+* `checksum` - Checksums of the individual services included in the DDO

 Here is an example `proof` section to add in the DDO: